AmEskandari/rim-extended/README.md

-# rim-modified
+# RI Modified
 This is modified verisin of rim: https://github.com/zwt233/RIM.
-I worked on this paper (https://arxiv.org/abs/2110.14854) in the statistical learning course seminar.
-In the original source code, they just simulated RIM-GCN, in this source code I also programmed source code for RIM-LP. in addition, I write descriptions and comments for better user understanding.
+I worked on this paper (https://arxiv.org/abs/2110.14854) in the statistical learning course seminar. <strong> In the original source code, they just simulated RIM-GCN, in this source code I also write code for RIM-LP </strong>. in addition, I write descriptions and comments for better user understanding.
 The project has received a full score.

 ## My term Paper Abstract: